anywhichway/lazui/docs/lazui.md

 The special attribute `^` is used to store metadata about the state, e.g. who created it, access controls, timeouts, etc.
 You can store anything you wish in this attribute. `lazui` focuses on `mtime` and `timeout`.

 The `mtime` property is used to store the last modified time of the state.
+See algorithm below for how spoofing the server and overwriting data is prevented.

-If the state is loaded from a remote source, this may actually be ignored, it is only present in the example to make it easy to talk about. `lazui` uses time based versioning where the server is the sole arbiter of the time to ensure the browser always has the most recent copy of the data, even if it is being updated by multiple people.
+`lazui` uses time based versioning where the server is the sole arbiter of the time to ensure the browser always has the most recent copy of the data, even if it is being updated by multiple people.
 Here is the algorithm:

 - If the request is a `delete`
   - retrieve the server copy of the data